eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 });
 ```

-After pushing we can verify that its working by using the Kashti dashboard:
+After pushing we can verify that it's working by using the Kashti dashboard:

 {:refdef: style="text-align: center;"}
 ![Screenshot of test job build in Kashti]({{ "/assets/posts/automated-deployment-with-brigade/test_job.png" | relative_url }})